ssouthwell1/Popular-Movies-App/README.md

 ### API Key
 The app uses [MovieDB](https://developers.themoviedb.org/3) API to get movie information and posters.
 You must provide your own API key in order to build the app.
 ####
-Add your API Key into the `build.gradle` file:
+Add your API Key into the `app/build.gradle` file:
 ```
 buildTypes.each {
             it.buildConfigField('String', 'MOVIE_DB_API_KEY', "\"ADD_API_KEY_HERE\"")